The Australian Antarctic Media Program takes journalists and media professionals to Antarctica, when operationally possible.

 Firm commitments in writing from editors or broadcasters to publish or broadcast the proposed work must be lodged as attachments.
 Supporting material must be provided electronically (via a website link or file upload).

-Successful applicants will work with the AAD Media Team to refine their project as the summer season is finalised.
+Successful applicants will work with the AAD Media Team to refine their project specifications.
 Given the complexity of planning projects in Antarctica, applicants will need to be very flexible.

 The AAD will require participating media organisations to enter into an Access and Support Agreement.

-Every effort will be made to provide all the necessary support for successful applicants but recipients must accept that the primary purpose of logistics in Antarctica is to enable support for scientific research programs.
-Operational requirements of these programs may unfortunately limit opportunities at times.
+Every effort will be made to provide all the necessary support for successful applicants but Media Program participants must be aware that weather and operational events and constraints may limit opportunities at times.

-The originator of any work resulting from the Media Program will retain full copyright over the work but successful applicants are required to enter into an agreement with the Australian Antarctic Division to:
+The originator of any work resulting from the Media Program will retain full copyright over the work.
+Successful applicants are required to enter into an agreement with the Australian Antarctic Division to:

 • Provide a copy of images or vision obtained during travel to and from and while in Antarctica.